Best eSIM for Thailand in 2026: 6 Providers Compared

 An eSIM is a digital SIM built into most phones made after 2018.
 You buy a data plan online, scan a QR code, and you’re connected.
 Your home number stays active on your physical SIM, so you can receive calls and texts while using Thai mobile data for maps, Grab, and Google Translate.

-Below is a hands-on comparison of six eSIM providers that work in Thailand, with current pricing, network partners, and honest pros and cons for each.
+Below is a hands-on comparison of seven eSIM providers that work in Thailand, with current pricing, network partners, and honest pros and cons for each.

 Key Facts: Thailand eSIM